PHILIPPINES COUNTRY GUIDE

 As mentioned, the Philippines has one of Asia’s fastest-growing economies.
 Prior to the pandemic, its GDP expansion was outpacing even China with over 6% year-on-year growth.

-While the economy contracted in 2020, it came back strong in 2021 with an annual rate of 5.6% helped by 7.7% growth in the fourth quarter.
+While the economy contracted in 2020, it came back strong in 2021 with an annual rate of 5.6% helped by 7.7% growth in the fourth quarter, followed by an even stronger comeback in 2022 with impressive 7.76% growth.

 The Philippines is set to continue its impressive growth to become one of Southeast Asia’s largest economies by 2030 – when it is projected to triple from US$310 billion in 2015 to over US$1 trillion.